Explicit Coleman integration for curves: -adic cohomology

-\begin{defn} We say that the triple $(Q,W^0,W^{\infty})$ has good reduction at a prime number~$p$ if the conditions from \cite[Assumption 1]{tuitman:pc-general} are satisfied.
-These conditions imply that the curve $X$ has good reduction at~$p$ but are stronger.
-Note that any triple $(Q,W^0,W^{\infty})$ has good reduction at all but finitely many prime numbers~$p$. \end{defn}
+\begin{rem} These conditions imply that the curve $X$ has good reduction at~$p$ but are stronger.
+Note that any triple $(Q,W^0,W^{\infty})$ has good reduction at all but finitely many prime numbers~$p$. \end{rem}

-From now on we fix a prime~$p$ at which $(Q,W^0,W^{\infty})$ has good reduction and we let $X^{an}$ denote the rigid analytic space over $\QQ_p$ associated to $X$.
-There is a specialization map from $X^{an}$ to its special fibre $\overline{X}$.
+From now on, we fix a prime~$p$ and a triple $(Q,W^0,W^{\infty})$ which has good reduction at~$p$.
+In \cite[Proposition 2.3]{tuitman:pc-general}) it is explained how one can associate to this data a smooth curve $\mathcal{X}$ over $\ZZ_p$ such that $\mathcal{X}\otimes \QQ_p \cong X \otimes \QQ_p$.
+Let $X^{an}$ denote the rigid analytic space over $\QQ_p$ which is the generic fibre of $\mathcal{X}$.
+There is a specialization map from $X^{an}$ to the reduction of $X$ modulo~$p$.
 The fibres of this map are called \emph{residue disks}.
+(For further background on rigid analytic geometry, see \cite{fresnel-vanderput}.)

-\begin{defn} We say that a point of $X^{an}$ is \emph{very infinite} if its $x$-coordinate is $\infty$ and \emph{very bad} if it is either very infinite or its $x$-coordinate is a zero of $r(x)$.
-From the fact that $(Q,W^0,W^{\infty})$ has good reduction at~$p$, it follows that a residue disk contains at most one very bad point and that this point is defined over an unramified extension of $\QQ_p$.
-For a very bad point $P$, we will denote the ramification index of the map $x$ by $e_P$. \end{defn}
+\begin{defn} We say that a point of $X^{an}$ is \emph{very infinite} if its $x$-coordinate is $\infty$ and \emph{very bad} if it is either very infinite or its $x$-coordinate is a zero of $r(x)$. \end{defn}

+\begin{rem}From the fact that $(Q,W^0,W^{\infty})$ has good reduction at~$p$, it follows that a residue disk contains at most one very bad point and that this point is defined over an unramified extension of $\QQ_p$. \end{rem}

-We let $U$ denote the complement of the very bad points in $X$.
+For a very bad point $P$, we will denote the ramification index of the map $x$ by $e_P$.
+We let $U$ denote the complement of the very bad points in $X^{an}$.

 \begin{defn} We say that a residue disk (as well as any point inside it) is \emph{infinite} or \emph{bad} if it contains a very infinite or a very bad point, respectively.
-A point or residue disk is called \emph{finite} if it is not infinite and \emph{good} if it is not bad.
-Note that all infinite points and infinite residue disks are bad. \end{defn}
+A point or residue disk is called \emph{finite} if it is not infinite and \emph{good} if it is not bad. \end{defn}